All you need to know about the Ryanair Chase at Cheltenham Racecourse on Thursday March 18.

 Key Statistics and Trends:

-• None of the first 11 renewals of this race were taken by an Irish raider, but the past three have all been for export.
+• None of the first 11 renewals of this race were taken by an Irish raider, but four of the past five have all been for export.

 • Like the back of their hands – course experience has proved almost vital for winners of this race.
-All bar one of the race’s winners had run at the track at least twice before and, bar Balko Des Flos last year, won around Cheltenham at least one.
-Many were regulars at the Festival and the likes of Cue Card, Albertas Run and Vautour had all scored at the meeting at least once before.
+All bar one of the race’s winners had run at the track at least twice before and, bar Balko Des Flos in 2018, won around Cheltenham at least once.
+Min had also not won at Cheltenham before success last year, but he was second in a Supreme and Arkle in previous seasons.
+Many Ryanair victors were regulars at the Festival and the likes of Cue Card, Albertas Run and Vautour had all scored at the meeting at least once before.

 • Since the race was upgraded to Grade One status in 2008, a popular route to the Ryanair Chase has been the King George VI Chase.
 Every winner between 2008 and 2014 had lined up in the Kempton contest.

 • Recent top form seems not to be so important in this contest as in the other championship contests.
-Intriguingly, only four of the 14 winners had also scored on their previous start.
+Intriguingly, only five of the 16 winners had also scored on their previous start.

 • Albertas Run was successful in 2010 and 2011, and also finished runner-up in 2012.